DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Conclusions and future scopes

 \section{Conclusions and future scopes}

-Experimental results show that the proposed DANSE is competitive.
+Experimental results show that the proposed DANSE is competitive {and works {also} for high-dimensional state estimation}.
 The development of DANSE concludes that it is possible to design an unsupervised learning-based data-driven method to estimate the non-linear state of a model-free process using a training dataset of linear measurements.
 In addition, a major conclusion is that the amount of training data is a key factor contributing to good performance.
 The NMSE performance improvement with the size of training data follows a power law behavior.
-It also shows that unsupervised learning faces difficulty to handle an under-determined system for a model-free process (the sub-sampled measurement system that we investigated).
+It also shows that unsupervised learning faces difficulty in handling an under-determined system for a model-free process (the sub-sampled measurement system that we investigated).

 Several questions remain open. (a) How to handle nonlinear measurements instead of linear measurements? (b) How to handle unknown Gaussian measurement noise statistics, for example, the unknown covariance matrix? (c) How to handle non-Gaussian measurement noise statistics? (d) How to handle mismatched training-and-testing conditions for robustness? (e) How to handle data-limited scenarios, for example, a limited amount of training data, and/or sub-sampled measurements?
 We hope that the above questions will pose new research challenges in the future.